gitter-badger/kuzminki/README.md

 val db = new Kuzminki(conf.getConfig("db.kuzminki"))
 ```

-#### Defining a table
+#### Defining a model
-It makes sure that the compiler can check that the column exists and the type is correct.
+The model makes sure that the compiler can check that the columns exists and the types are correct.
 The model does not create or modify the database table.
 ```scala
 import kuzminki.model._
 import kuzminki.model.implicits._